C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/business-solutions-b2b-b2c/campaign-brief.md

 In your proposal, it would be good to outline the extent, limits and scope of the solution readiness-level of the solution, and whether it is e.g:

-- A Feasibility Study / Proof of Concept / Minimum Viable Product that could be built on Cardano.
+- A Feasibility Study, Proof-of-Concept, Minimum Viable Product that could be built on Cardano.
 - An existing business-ready product or service that could be converted to run on Cardano.
 - A business-oriented training or consultancy service.
 - An existing blockchain solution brought into the Cardano ecosystem to serve business needs.